ShengtongZhang-alt/Sq/README.md

 - `Sq/Sparse/Main.lean` — assembly of the supported and unrestricted DNN inequalities.
 - `Sq/Deduction.lean` — the Hadamard-square deduction from the matrix inequality.
-- `Sq/Main.lean` — the final theorem and public entry point.
 - `Sq/Audit.lean` — kernel axiom audit for the final theorem and critical inputs.
 - `FORMALIZATION.md` — detailed correspondence between the mathematics and Lean.
 - `VERIFICATION.md` — reproducible build, source-scan, and axiom-audit record.